 - Cersei Lannister has been called spectacularly beautiful since her youth, but age, motherhood, and alcohol are beginning to take their toll on her beauty by the fourth book.
 When she was young, she received a prophecy that a more beautiful queen would overthrow her.
-The books have dropped hints towards three contenders: Sansa Stark, whose gorgeous mom says that she will grow even more beautiful than her, Margaery Tyrell, who is described as pretty by every POV that interacts with her, and Daenerys Targaryen; for bonus points these girls are a Blond Brunette Redhead ensemble.
+The books have dropped hints towards three contenders: Sansa Stark, whose gorgeous mom says that she will grow even more beautiful than her, Margaery Tyrell, who is described as pretty by every POV that interacts with her, and Daenerys Targaryen, whose reputed beauty is remarked upon even half a world away.

 - Historically, Queen Sharra Arryn, Shiera Seastar and Ashara Dayne have been called this.

-- Lanfear from The Wheel of Time is very much this.
-Or course, she doesn't have to worry about being kidnapped or the like, as she's also the world's most powerful woman...
+- Lanfear from The Wheel of Time is often called this.
+It really says something about her personality that she can canonically be The World's Most Beautiful Woman and still can't get the man she wants.
+On the bright side, she doesn't have to worry about being kidnapped or the like, as she's also the world's most powerful woman....

 - Kaede from the Tales of the Otori series.

 - Kahlan Amnell of the Sword of Truth series, particularly according to Richard Rahl.
 The second book in the series introduces Merissa and Nicci, whom are stated by some characters (including Kahlan herself!) to be even more beautiful.